praskoson/distribution-tools/tools/address-fetcher/README.md

 ![address-fetcher-gif](https://github.com/praskoson/distribution-tools/blob/main/assets/gifs/address-fetcher.gif)

 ## Issues
 When using `token` address types, a single account owner can have multiple token accounts.
 Currently, we don't differentiate multiple token accounts belonging to the same owner.

-When using `owner` addresses, this is not an issue, as the app will only try to use the associated token account.
+When using `owner` address types, the app will read multiple balances belonging to the same account (should the account own multiple token accounts) and sum them to arrive at the final balance.
+Accounts can sometimes own multiple token accounts when changing the token account authority or in some other strange situations.